ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 ### Assessment

-The quoted statement from {{!RFC9260}} prescribes the same cwnd growth limitation that is also specified for Cubic, and implemented for both Reno and Cubic in Linux.
+The quoted statement from {{!RFC9260}} prescribes the same cwnd growth limitation that is also specified for Cubic and implemented for both Reno and Cubic in Linux.
 It is in accordance with rule #1 in {{rules}}, and more conservative than rule #2 in {{rules}}.

 {{Section 7.2.1 of !RFC9260}} is specifically limited to Slow Start.
-Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}}, but this section neither contains nor refers back to the rule that limits cwnd growth in Section 7.2.1.
+Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}}, but this section neither contains a similar rule nor refers back to the rule that limits cwnd growth in Section 7.2.1.
 It is thus implicitly clear that the quoted rule only applies to Slow Start, whereas the rules in {{rules}} apply to both Slow Start and Congestion Avoidance.

 ## QUIC